danielmurcia/wordddle/README.md

     - Stats usecases
         - Save on game over
         - Load: Streak, Won (per #tries) / Lost
+    - Inject UseCases so current game is not deleted when coming back to home screen

 - Presentation layer
     - Beautify UI :/